willkoehler/docs/postgresql.md

 versions.

 Initialize the database with the current logged in user as the superuser account.
-In my case the logged in user is "Will".
+In my case the logged in user is "will".
 For a development database, a single superuser account is all we need.
 Note the superuser account is the username parameter that should be used in database.yml